UAE hits highest-ever Emiratisation rate with 131,000 citizens in private sector

 Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, on Thursday summed up the country's record-breaking achievements for 2024 as he chaired the first Cabinet meeting of 2025.

-Besides joining the workforce, more Emirati youth are also starting their own businesses.
-"Our young citizens launched 25,000 small and medium-sized companies that entered the country’s economic cycle," he said.
+More Emirati youth are also starting their own businesses.
+"Our young citizens launched 25,000 small and medium-sized companies that entered the country’s economic cycle," Sheikh Mohammed said.

-The Vice-President pointed out a series of other firsts and achievements that showed the UAE's remarkable growth in 2024:
+The UAE Government has completed a three-year project to update the legislations that have been issued since the beginning of the Union, the Vice-President said.

 More to follow